-- 6.1 Towards the end of your intermission, the Academic Support Office will write to ask if you intend to return to your studies at the University.
-We will usually write to you about eight weeks before you are due back. - If we have set conditions for your return, such as asking you to provide written medical evidence that you are able to come back to your course, the Academic Support Office will remind you of this and will ask you to provide the necessary information to us as soon as possible.
+- Towards the end of your intermission, the Academic Support Office will write to ask if you intend to return to your studies at the University.
+We will usually write to you about eight weeks before you are due back, or earlier in the case of students on the BA (Hons) in Acting so that we can discuss any suggested preparation and training in advance of your return. - If we have set conditions for your return, such as asking you to provide written medical evidence that you are able to come back to your course, the Academic Support Office will remind you of this and will ask you to provide the necessary information to us as soon as possible.
 You must provide this information to us for you to return to your studies.
 The Academic Support Office will review any information you send to us about your return to studies and may seek further advice from the Mental Health and Safeguarding Manager. - 6.3 Please be aware that we may offer to extend your intermission or decide to terminate your place on your course if: - you don't provide the information we have asked you for to enable you to return to your studies; or - you provide the information after our deadline for you to send it to us has passed; or - the Academic Support Office, in consultation as appropriate with the Mental Health and Safeguarding Manager, considers that the information you have provided is not sufficient or raises serious concerns about your ability to continue with your studies. - 6.4 If the Academic Support Office contacts you about returning from intermission but you don't reply, or you don't provide satisfactory information about your intentions to return, we may also terminate your place on your course.
-A Course

-Administrator will write to you to confirm this if we withdraw you in these circumstances.

-- 6.5 If you decide not to return to your studies while you are on intermission or before you are due back, and you wish to withdraw from the University instead, please confirm your decision by email to the Academic Support Office, aso@norwichuni.ac.uk.
+A Course Administrator will write to you to confirm this if we withdraw you in these circumstances. - 6.5 If you decide not to return to your studies while you are on intermission or before you are due back, and you wish to withdraw from the University instead, please confirm your decision by email to the Academic Support Office, aso@norwichuni.ac.uk.
 We won't ask you to speak to academic staff on your course about your decision and you won't need to complete a Student Withdrawal Form, but a Course Administrator will write to you to confirm your withdrawal. - 6.6 If you decide during your period of intermission that you want to change to another course at the University when you resume your studies, you'll need to follow our standard course transfer process while also meeting any conditions of your return from intermission.
 Please note that we can't guarantee any change of course.